vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 Introduction
 ------------

-Efforts in security and regulatory compliance frequently aim to compare the default settings of VMware vSphere components with the active configurations in a given environment.
+Security and compliance auditors frequently compare the default settings of vSphere components with the active configuration of an environment.
 This document outlines the standard accounts present in a fresh installation of VMware ESXi and VMware vCenter Server.

 Isolating services on the same operating system using distinct user accounts is a longstanding security practice.
 VMware employs this approach for its appliance services where feasible.